-Community Foundations sit within the broader context of philanthropy: alongside family and private foundations; corporate giving; and other emerging forms of social enterprise and citizen action, such as giving circles, women’s funds and social innovation funds.
+Community Foundations sit within the broader context of philanthropy: alongside family and private foundations; corporate giving; and other emerging forms of social enterprise and citizen action.

 The Australian context

-The unique Australian not-for-profit regulatory environment is complex, and community foundations employ a variety of legal and tax structures, making it hard to generalize about how they operate.
+The unique Australian not-for-profit regulatory environment is complex, and community foundations employ a variety of legal and tax structures.

 Key points about community foundations, in general:

-- they are community-owned, not-for-profit, charitable organisations which exist for public benefit in a specific, named geographic area.
+- they are community-based, not-for-profit, charitable organisations which exist for public benefit in a specific, named geographic area or areas

 - their shared purpose is to attract resources to support and revitalise local communities and build financial and social capital.